LASP-Libera/libera_utils/doc/source/user-docs/usage.md

 # Basic Usage

 ## Command Line Interface
 Depending on how you have installed `libera_utils`, your CLI runner may vary.
 The commands below assume that your virtual environment's `bin` directory is in your `PATH`.
-If you are developing the package, you may want to use `poetry run` to run CLI commands.
+If you are developing the package, you may need to use `poetry run` to run CLI commands.

 ### Top Level Command `libera-utils`
 ```shell